 Modeling and Computational Engineering (MOD510)

-This course introduces numerical methods and modeling techniques used to solve practical problems.
-The course provides insights and skills in computational thinking and programming techniques
+This course introduces numerical methods and modeling techniques used to solve practical problems within several engineering disciplines.
+The course provides insights and practical skills in algorithmic thinking and programming techniques.

 Facts